Uninett/nav/doc/geomap/README.rst

 The following conventions are used for relating JavaScript and HTML:

-Apart from the ONLOAD attribute on BODY, the HTML code (as it appears when sent to the client) contains no references to JavaScript.
-Whenever some reference from HTML elements to JavaScript is needed (for example a function call in an ONCLICK attribute), it is the JavaScript's responsibility to set this up by modifying the DOM.
+Apart from the ``ONLOAD`` attribute on ``BODY``, the HTML code (as it appears when sent to the client) contains no references to JavaScript.
+Whenever some reference from HTML elements to JavaScript is needed (for example a function call in an ``ONCLICK`` attribute), it is the JavaScript's responsibility to set this up by modifying the DOM.

 Much of the JavaScript code does, however, expect certain elements to be present in the HTML code.
 The elements are generally adressed by id.
-To avoid very tight connections between the JavaScript and HTML, a JavaScript object which need to access an HTML element generally take the id of the element as argument instead of having it hardcoded.
+To avoid very tight connections between the JavaScript and HTML, a JavaScript object which need to access an HTML element generally takes the id of the element as argument instead of having it hardcoded.
 JavaScript object which access several related HTML elements usually take a string used as common prefix for all ids as argument, and have the remaining parts hardcoded.
-This strategy is used in TimeNavigator, Calendar and PositionControl.
+This strategy is used in ``TimeNavigator``, ``Calendar`` and ``PositionControl``.